Scott Barry Kaufman

 Scott Barry Kaufman, Ph.D., is a Columbia professor and author of several books.
 Armed with a Ph.D. in cognitive psychology from Yale, and an M. Phil in experimental psychology from Cambridge, he’s uniquely poised to explore the human mind in exciting, innovative ways.
 In his book Wired to Create, he shows us new methods to open up to the paradoxes inherent to productive creative, like mindfulness and daydreaming, and solitude and collaboration.
 And in Ungifted: Intelligence Redefined, he explores the way we label kids and the long-term effects this can have—through a very personal lens.
 Scott himself was misdiagnosed with a learning disability, and it was only once a teacher suspected a mistake that Scott was able to succeed at school: going from special education to straight As.
 In talks, Scott also offers a new interpretation of Maslow’s Hierarchy of Needs—flipping the script on how to think about motivation and self-actualization and finding new ways to achieve it.
 In addition to his books, Scott’s writing has appeared in The Atlantic, Harvard Business Review, and Psychology Today.
 Scott also writes the weekly column Beautiful Minds for Scientific American, and hosts the popular The Psychology Podcast, which has over seven million downloads.

-David A. Kilpatrick, Ph.D., is associate professor of psychology for the State University of New York, College at Cortland.
+David A. Kilpatrick, Ph.D., is a professor of psychology for the State University of New York College at Cortland.
 He is a New York State certified school psychologist with 28 years experience in schools.
 He has been teaching courses in learning disabilities and educational psychology since 1994.
-An expert and experienced clinician who excels in reading assessment and intervention, David has conducted over 1,000 student evaluations for reading difficulties and disabilities.
-He the author of two books on reading: Essentials of Assessing, Preventing, and Overcoming Reading Difficulties, and Equipped for Reading Success.
+David is a reading researcher and the author of two books on reading, Essentials of Assessing, Preventing, and Overcoming Reading Difficulties, and Equipped for Reading Success, and is a co-editor of a third, Reading Development and Difficulties: Bridging the Gap Between Research and Practice.

 Mike Schmoker, Ph.D., is a former administrator, English teacher and football coach.
 He has written several bestselling books and dozens of articles for educational journals, newspapers and for TIME magazine.
 His most recent book is the expanded 2018 edition of FOCUS: Elevating the Essentials to Radically Improve Student Learning.
 His previous bestseller, Results NOW, was a finalist for “book of the year” by the Association of Education Publishers.
 Mike is the recipient of the Distinguished Service Award by the National Association of Secondary School Principals for his publications and presentations.
 In a 2018 Education Week survey of national school leaders, he was ranked among the best sources of “practical advice, wisdom and insight” on effective school improvement.
 Mike has consulted and presented throughout the US, Canada, Australia, China and Jordan.